A lifetime of ceremony, healing, and transmission across African, Amazonian, and Native American indigenous traditions.

-Explore the workHe arrived at Rustlers Valley in the Maluti Mountains in December 1994 — in a white Kombi van, with a border collie and a talking parrot.
-He had just lost everything in a fire.
-He had a didgeridoo he was still learning to play.
+He arrived at Rustlers Valley in the Maluti Mountains in December 1994, in a white VW Combi van, with a border collie and a talking parrot.
+He had just lost everything in a fire and was searching for a new way to be.
+The old way wasn’t working.
+He had a didgeridoo and a drum he was still learning to play.
 He stayed for twenty-five years.

-Nixiwaka’s son, Adam brings his voice as a guitarist, visual artist, and support facilitator.
-Together they create a ceremonial container that bridges generations and honours the living tradition of sacred music and healing.
+Read moreNixiwaka’s son, Adam sings his prayers using his voice and his guitar.
+A guitarist, visual artist, Fire keeper and co-facilitator.
+Together they create a ceremonial container that bridges two generations, honoring our ancestors and the living tradition of sacred music, true prayer and healing.

 Learn moreTraditional Amazonian frog medicine, used by indigenous tribes for physical and spiritual purification.
 A powerful cleanse for body, mind, and spirit.